Analyzing and Mitigating the Impacts of GMD and EMP Events on the Electrical Grid with PowerModelsGMD.jl: Conclusion

 The performed case study validates implementation and demonstrates performance; further simulations on larger size networks are future tasks.
 Other extensions to the presented GIC power flow problem are possible under the PMsGMD framework, such as optimal GIC blocker placement, harmonic load flow, and scenario-based problem formulations.

-\textbf{Acknowledgements} This work was supported by the U.S. Department of Energy -- Laboratory Directed Research and Development Program at Los Alamos National Laboratory under the \emph{``Impacts of Extreme Space Weather Events on Power Grid Infrastructure: Physics-Based Modelling of Geomagnetically-Induced Currents (GICs) During Carrington-Class Geomagnetic Storms"} project.
+\textbf{Acknowledgements} This work was supported by the U.S. DOE LDRD Program at Los Alamos National Laboratory under the \emph{``Impacts of Extreme Space Weather Events on Power Grid Infrastructure: Physics-Based Modelling of Geomagnetically-Induced Currents (GICs) During Carrington-Class Geomagnetic Storms"} project.